Academy of Finance

 Refer to the Course Catalog for course details.

-The Seattle Academies Foundation (SAF) is the professional board that oversees, plans & funds Academy activities such as the Career Conference & NYC trip.
-They also, avail themselves to the students as classroom speakers, mentors and advisors.
+The Seattle Academies Foundation (SAF) is the professional board that oversees, plans and funds Academy activities such as the Career Conference and NYC trip.
+They also avail themselves to the students as classroom speakers, mentors and advisors.
 Their support has made the Academies possible.

 NAF is a national network of education, business, and community leaders who work together to ensure high school students are college, career, and future ready.